czbiohub-sf/flash/README.md

-The problem of constructing a library efficiently, using the fewest guides necessary to get the desired coverage of all target genes, is solved as an mixed integer program optimization.
+The problem of constructing a library efficiently, using the fewest guides necessary to get the desired coverage of all target genes, is solved as a mixed integer program optimization.
 For details, see the [formal description](docs/Guide_design.pdf).

 The inputs consist of: